ray-project/ray/doc/source/ray-observability/monitoring-debugging/limiting-memory-usage.rst

 Memory usage threshold
 ----------------------

 The memory usage threshold is used by the memory monitor to determine when it should start killing processes to free up memory.
-The threshold is controlled by the two environment variables
+The threshold is controlled by the two environment variables:

 - ``RAY_memory_usage_threshold_fraction`` (default: 0.9)
 - ``RAY_min_memory_free_bytes`` (default: 1 GiB)